Apache 'Require ldap-group' Limitation

 Short of asking Apache to test group membership via PAM by way of

-utility, I’m not sure there’s an easy
+a mechanism like the id utility, I’m not sure there’s an easy

 long-term solution to this problem when the user and group databases